4 Tips For Your Post Lockdown Diet

 Tip #4: Keep Cravings and Stress Eating in Check

 Stress eating can be triggered by anxiety, sadness or even boredom.
 Stress causes an increase in cortisol, which can inhibit your body from processing carbohydrates and can increase your cravings for sugary foods.

 A sign of stress eating is when you reach for food even though you’re not physically hungry.
-If you find yourself regularly eating with less than three hours between meals, consider whether that hunger is real, or the result of boredom or stress of the situation or both in this case!
+If you find yourself eating every few hours, consider whether that hunger is real, or the result of boredom, stress of the situation or both in this case!

-Eating a diet that provides lots of fiber from fruit, vegetables, slow digesting carbs like lentils, chickpeas, and nuts and seeds, can help slow down digestion and keep you feeling full for longer.
+Eating a diet that provides lots of fibre from fruit, vegetables, slow digesting carbs like lentils, chickpeas, nuts and seeds, can help slow down digestion and keep you feeling full for longer.
 High fiber foods provide a sustained energy release.

-Food that are lower in fiber, such as white bread, pastries, white pasta and white rice, or any food that is processed and made from white flour and white sugar, will not only get digested fast, it will also spike blood glucose levels.
+Foods that are lower in fibre including: white bread, pastry, white pasta and white rice, or any food that is processed and made from white flour and white sugar, will get digested fast and spike blood glucose levels.
 This high-energy spike will be followed by an energy low, as the glucose or sugar is cleared from the blood.
 These energy high and lows can cause more cravings and result in more eating if you’re not careful.

 Become more aware of the reasons you’re eating.
-Additionally, instead of reaching for sugar sweets, consider having a small high protein snack between meals to help control your cravings.
+Instead of reaching for sugary sweets, have a small high protein snack between meals to help control cravings.
 Consider having a handful of nuts, small Greek yoghurt, a protein shake, or even hummus with veggie sticks.

 Be Fierce & Rule the World!